 Local governments all over California have established Community Choice Aggregation (CCA) programs.
 These not-for-profit organizations allow local communities to control how their electricity is sourced.
 You will remain with your utility provider (PG&E) however the power will come from the CCA.
 See the map of Bay Area CCA's in the section above.

 Can I opt up through PG&E?

 How much does it cost for residential customers to transition to 100% renewable energy?

-Cost varies by energy usage, but for the average Bay Area residential customer upgrading to 100% renewable energy costs about $3-5 per month.
+Cost depends on energy usage.
+The average Bay Area residential customer upgrading to 100% renewable energy will only pay about $5-10 more per month.

 Upgrading my account to 100% renewable energy is not economically feasible for me right now.
-What else can I do to participate in the challenge and lower the carbon footprint associated with my electricity use?
+What else can I do to lower the carbon footprint associated with my electricity use?

-We understand that opting up is a financial commitment, it can cost on average $3-$5 more per month on your energy bill.
-Luckily, there are plenty of other ways to save energy and reduce your carbon footprint if you are unable to make the jump to 100% renewables at this time.
+We understand that opting up is a financial commitment.
+Luckily, there are plenty of other ways to save energy and reduce your carbon footprint.
 Check out the below guides for energy saving tips:

 I need more information.
 Where can I learn more about opting up and other clean energy programs in the Bay Area?

 Ask your utility provider or the CCA that serves your area.
 You can also visit our Sunshares webpage to find out more about investing in renewable energy and other resources available in the Bay Area.